 Follow the path along the riverbank and make your way to Fisherman’s Wharf.
 The journey is quite scenic and relaxing.

-Are you ready to visit Taipei Taiwan?
+Are you ready to take a solo trip to Taipei Taiwan?

 I hope you enjoyed reading my post and planning a solo trip to Taipei!
 Even if you have one day in Taipei, you can see a lot and eat a lot!
 Ha!
 And if you have any other questions that I didn’t cover, let me know in the comments.